ol-MEGA/ppca/README.md

 ## SD Pipeline
 The speaker diarization is based on the [SpeechBrain](http://speechbrain.github.io/) AMI Diarization recipe.
-Please refer to the corresponding [README.md](recipes/AMI/Diarization/README.md) for more informations on the preparation of the datasets.
+Please refer to the corresponding [README.md](recipes/AMI/Diarization/README.md) for more information on the preparation of the datasets.
 The SD is based on the same [ECAPA-TDNN](https://arxiv.org/abs/2005.07143) embeddings as the ASV model.

 ### SD experiment
 Use the following command to run diarization on AMI corpus `python experiment.py hparams/ecapa_tdnn.yaml` or on VPC simulated conversations data `python experiment_vpc.py hparams/ecapa_tdnn_vpc.yaml`.
 There are different parameters you need to adjust, specifically in the hparams/.yaml files.